mycalibration/mycalibration.github.io/docs/index.md

    - Just load all metadata (https://mycalibrationapi.azurewebsites.net/v1/Headers) and compare it with the data you already downloaded and stored.
    - Be aware that the Dispatch-Date is not a good way to filter for new data.
 It is the supposed date for the delivery.
 In reality, it might be that an order was produced and sent earlier than another order with a even earlier dispatch date.
    - Another way is to use the PUT https://mycalibrationapi.azurewebsites.net/v1/CalibrationData/New.
 When using this endpoint, it response with all new data.
 Be aware that when requesting this data then the data is marked and manipulates internally.
 Hence the PUT.
 A second request shortly after the first will response without data.
+   - Another way is to store the ids (identifier strings), get the list of all identifier strings and compare & search for new ones.
+If there are new ones than just download them with GET https://mycalibrationapi.azurewebsites.net/v1/CalibrationData?IncludedIds=12345&IncludedIds=12346 as an example.
-   - ***TODO***: There will be a GET https://mycalibrationapi.azurewebsites.net/v1/CalibrationData/New and GET https://mycalibrationapi.azurewebsites.net/v1/CalibrationData/Headers/New with the required DateTime parameter.
+   - There is also GET https://mycalibrationapi.azurewebsites.net/v1/CalibrationData/New and with the required DateTime parameter.
 You will get back the list of data that was newly ingested from the given moment (UTC).
+   - To combine the two ideas above, there is also /v1/CalibrationData/List/New that responds with a list of identifier strings that are newer than a certain given DateTime (UTC).
+Use this list to synchronize with your stored data using the identifier strings as a lookup key.
+An example call looks like this: *https://mycalibrationapi.azurewebsites.net/v1/CalibrationData/List/New?since=2023-04-01T12:15:00.000Z*

  - ***What are best practices when using the API?
 What endpoints should I use?***
 Generally, there should be two steps: